jasp-stats/jasp-desktop/Resources/Help/preferences/prefsadvanced.md

 Disable this option if you are transforming your R-package to a JASP Module or simply want to keep manual changes to DESCRIPTION and NAMESPACE.")

+## Logging options

-### Logging
+### Log to File
-You can check the box  "Log to file" and then JASP will start logging to files.
-You might need to restart JASP to have it fully applied.
+When you check this JASP will start logging many of the actions it performs to logfiles.
+Logging is especially useful when you are developing your own module, or run into a problem and wish to reach out to the development team.
+The logs might help us give insight in the nature of your problem.
+Note that you might need to restart JASP for the logging process to start.
-The number in the spinbox "Max logfiles to keep" defines how many logfiles will be kept at maximum to conserve diskspace.
+The number in the input field "Max logfiles to keep" defines how many logfiles will be kept at maximum to conserve diskspace.
 Any extra, older, logfiles will be removed.
-These files can be viewed by pressing "Show logs".
+The files can be viewed by pressing "Show logs".